Klosmi/WP-dev/WPDevNotes.md

 }, 1000)
 ```

-Your version is clear and to the point, but here's a slightly polished version while maintaining your style:

 The `setInterval` function is built into JavaScript.
 It’s used to run a function at specified intervals.

 It takes two arguments: